 An agency may establish minimally acceptable qualifications that a bidder must meet in order to be deemed responsive.
-These may include but are not limited to: adequacy of resources, staffing, licenses or certifications, experience (company and/or employee), recently completed projects of similar scope/size, references, MWBE/SDVOB utilization and past performance.
+These may include but are not limited to: adequacy of resources, staffing, licenses or certifications, experience (company and/or employee), recently completed projects of similar scope/size, references, M/WBE or SDVOB utilization and past performance.
 If the agency elects to establish minimum qualifications, it must disclose in the solicitation both the qualification criteria and that bidders not meeting these criteria will be eliminated without further evaluation.
-Minimum qualification criteria are scored on a pass/fail basis.Submissions and Evaluations
+Minimum qualification criteria are scored on a pass/fail basis.7.11 Submissions and Evaluations

 Prior to establishing method of award and evaluation criteria the agency must determine whether the award will be based on lowest price or best value.
 For commodities, award shall be made based on lowest price among responsible and responsive offers (State Finance Law § 163(3)(a)(ii)).
 In the case of services, the award must be based on “best value” (State Finance Law § 163(4)(d)).
 However, best value can be equated to lowest price.

-An Invitation for Bids (IFB) is generally used for a procurement when the award is based on lowest price only, while a Request for Proposals (RFP) is generally used for the procurement of services or technology in situations where price is not the sole determining factor and the award will be a best value procurement based on a combination of cost and technical factors.
+An invitation for bids (IFB) is generally used for a procurement when the award is based on lowest price only, while a request for proposals (RFP) is generally used for the procurement of services or technology in situations where price is not the sole determining factor and the award will be a best value procurement based on a combination of cost and technical factors.

 Regardless of whether the solicitation is lowest bid or best value, consider including total cost of ownership or life cycle costs.
 This may include ongoing costs of maintenance, ongoing cost of consumables, incidental upgrades to existing infrastructure, additional training and staff support requirements, if necessary, and end of life costs, such as destruction and disposal.

+Life cycle costs are the overall costs associated with the full life of a product, service, or system.
+Life cycle costs include all initial costs, such as purchase price; recurring costs, operation and maintenance; and final disposition costs at the end of life (i.e., recycling, salvage, or disposal).

+End of life is a term used to describe the point in a product’s lifecycle when it has reached the end of its useful life in its current form.
+Product disposition costs, including the costs of recycling or disposal, are important to factor into purchasing decisions since certain materials can be expensive to recycle or dispose of properly.

 If an agency is considering using a cost evaluation method other than those described above, such as “banding” or “competitive cost range,” consider contacting OSC for discussion.

+7.12 Types of Solicitations

-Lowest Price Solicitation
+7.12.1 Lowest Price Solicitation

 The solicitation should identify the method of award as a lowest price procurement awarded to lowest responsive and responsible bidder.
 The solicitation should indicate whether the agency anticipates making a single or multiple award pursuant to the solicitation.
 If there will be multiple awards, it should also state whether awards will be made by lot, region, item, grand total, type of service, or some other characteristic.

+A multiple award is a contract that is awarded to more than one responsive and responsible bidder who meets the requirements of a bid specification in order to satisfy multiple factors and needs as set forth in the bid document.
+These factors may include complexity of terms; various manufacturers; differences in performance required to accomplish or produce required end results; production and distribution facilities; price; compliance with delivery requirements; and geographic location (State Finance Law § 163(10)(c) and 9 NYCRR § 250.10(c)).